jrhoun/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/tracking-dxp-cloud-status-and-getting-help.md

 Application, status, and build logs are provided for each DXP Cloud Service:

-* Application Logs: These logs list runtime information generated after the application is running and accessed by users.
+* **Application Logs**: These logs list runtime information generated after the application is running and accessed by users.
-* Status Logs: These logs list orchestration layer information from the Kubernetes cluster.
+* Status Logs**: These logs list orchestration layer information from the Kubernetes cluster.
-* Build Logs: These logs list build information generated as the application boots up.
+* **Build Logs**: These logs list build information generated as the application boots up.

 ![Figure 4: View logs via the Logs page in the DXP Cloud console](./tracking-dxp-cloud-status-and-getting-help/images/04.png)